MI-DPLA/combine/docs/exporting.rst

 The first table is details about this **Import**, but the following table shows what **Export** was used.
 This linkage is only possible when the Export exists in the same instance of Combine.
 Finally, at the bottom, a similar "results" tree to the Export, but this time showing what objects were imported.

-However, this tree has a warning message and looks suspiciously smaller than the amount of exported objects.  `What's going on? <#state-import-and-duplication>`_
+However, the tree showing what objects were imported has a warning message about not all objects being imported, and looks suspiciously smaller than the amount of exported objects.  `What's going on here? <#state-import-and-duplication>`_

 State Import and Duplication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~